SharkBait80/GrandmasRecipes/README.md

-# GrandmasRecipes
+# Grandma's Recipes

 A demo web application to showcase API Gateway custom authorizers in .NET Core.
+API Gateway security with .NET doesn't need to be a complete mystery!

 ### Pre-Requisites